 FAQ

-No. A different type (typically yeasted) dough is used for fried doughnuts.
+No. A different type of dough (typically yeasted) is used for fried doughnuts.
 These doughnuts use a batter that can't be shaped for frying.

 The little pieces of "honeycomb" are just melted white chocolate that I poured into molds.
 If you're interested in getting the molds for yourself, you can find them here.